 Congregations and annual conferences identify many of the farmers in the program.
 Training is subject to local situations and needs.
 “God’s mission of feeding the hungry and the poor has been the hallmark of my work,” Mozart says.
 “Through God’s divine grace, the program has already improved the lives of over 50,000 destitute families in Africa over the last 10 years.”

 Born in Ho, Ghana, Mozart earned a Bachelor of Science degree in agriculture from the University of Cape Coast in Ghana in 1981.
-In 1987 he received the Master of Arts degree in animal breeding from Pantnagar University, a well-known school for agriculture in Uttar Pradesh State in India.
+In 1987 he received the Master of Science degree in animal breeding from Pantnagar University, a well-known school for agriculture in Uttar Pradesh State in India.
 Mozart studied management and public administration at the Ghana Institute of Management and Public Administration and was awarded a post-graduate certificate in 1993.

 Prior to his present assignment in 2001, Mozart worked in Ghana as a secondary-school agricultural science tutor, an assistant manager at a livestock farm, an assistant animal husbandry officer for the Ghana Ministry of Food and Agriculture, and coordinator of the agriculture and development program of the Evangelical Presbyterian Church in Ghana.